Livingston Taylor: 2000s

 In the spring of 2001, as his new home on Martha's Vineyard was completed, he separated from his wife Maggie after 25 years of marriage.

 From 2000 through September 2006, Taylor was artist-in-residence at Lowell House.

 A second retrospective was released in 2005 with 20th Century Masters – The Millennium Collection: The Best of Livingston Taylor.

 In 2006 Taylor released his first studio album in nine years, There You Are Again.
 In his review, Hal Horowitz wrote: "The extended wait between albums has paid off in the immaculate production devoted to each song."
-Musicians include drummer Steve Gadd, keyboardist Matt Rollings, saxist David Sanborn, and bass player Leland Sklar.
+Musicians include drummer Steve Gadd, keyboardist Matt Rollings, saxophonist David Sanborn, and bass player Leland Sklar.
 Taylor's brother, James, and sister, Kate, provide backup vocals on "There I'll Be".
 Additional backup vocals are provided by Vince Gill and Pam Tillis while former sister-in-law Carly Simon sings a duet with Taylor on "Best of Friends".

 Spiritual overtones are evident on two tracks: Andraé Crouch conducts the New Day Jubilee Gospel Choir on "Step by Step" and the a cappela choir Take 6 helps out on "Tell Jesus (To Come to My House).